 Steps to start a coffee shop

-Here are the steps you'll have to take toward starting your coffee shop.
+Here are the steps you'll have to follow when starting a coffee business.
 At the end of the article you'll find an estimate of a minimum startup budget for this type of business.
 Hopefully our article will help you get your own location up and running.

 1. Make a business plan for opening a coffee shop

 So, you have decided to open a coffee shop.
-To begin with, you need a business plan, otherwise, even the greatest idea can fail.
+If you want to start a coffee business, you need a business plan, otherwise, even the greatest idea can fail.
 Creating a detailed plan is the first step you will have to complete.
 Here are the things you should include in the plan:

 A detailed description of your business

 The structure of your organization